 What are cookies?

 Our website uses so-called “cookies”.
-Cookies are small text files that are stored in the memory of your terminal via your browser.
+Cookies are small text files stored in your terminal's memory via your browser.
 They store certain information (for example your preferred language or site settings).
 Your browser may retransmit these to us when you revisit our website, depending on the lifespan of the cookie.

 What cookies do we use?